polygon

 const polygon = parentElement.add('polygon')

-It's possible to create it as a disconnected element with gySVG('polygon')
+It's possible to create it as a disconnected element with gySVG('polygon') and attach it to the SVG document with .attachTo().

 More info: mdn (opens new window) | w3c (opens new window)